nershman/notes/README.md

 # notes
-This document came about as a way to better organize my starred repos.
+This is how I organize my stars and info surrounding them.
+Hope you find something cool! ")

 ## sounds/music  stuff
 ### Pitch - Shifting